melanietosik/cpp2/sda/README.md

 The edit distance, defined between two strings of not necessarily equal length, is the minimum number of **edit operations** required to transform one string into the other.
 An edit operation is either a _deletion_, an _insertion_, or a _substitution_ of a single character in either sequence.

 As a way of quantifying how dissimilar two strings are (e.g., words or DNA sequences), edit distances find applications in [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) and [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
 While several definitions of edit distance exist, one of the most common variants is called **Levenshtein distance**, named after Vladimir Levenshtein.

-For example, here is the operation list for computing the Levenshtein distance between _intention_ and _execution_ (taken from Jurafsky and Martin (2009)):
+For example, here is the operation list for computing the **Levenshtein distance** between _intention_ and _execution_ (taken from Jurafsky and Martin (2009)):

 **intention** <br>&rarr; (_delete i_) <br>&rarr; **ntention** <br>&rarr; (_substitute n by e_) <br>&rarr; **etention** <br>&rarr; (_substitute t by x_) <br>&rarr; **exention** <br>&rarr; (_insert u_) <br>&rarr; **exenution** <br>&rarr; (_substitute n by c_) <br>&rarr; **execution**

-Originally, Levenshtein assigned a cost of 1 for each of three edit operations, defining the **minimum edit distance**.
+Originally, Levenshtein assigned a cost of 1 for each of three operations, defining the **minimum edit distance**.
 Thus, the minimum edit distance between _intention_ and _execution_ is 5.

 Later on, he proposed an alternate version of his metric, assinging a cost of 1 to each deletion or insertion, and a cost of 2 for each substitution.
 Substitutions are really an insert with a delete, hence the double weight.
 Using this version, the **Levenshtein distance** between _intention_ and _execution_ is 8.

+To compute the edit distances, the **Wagner-Fischer algorithm** is implemented.
+As an instance of dynamic programming, it applies the typical dynamic programming matrix to compute the distance between two full strings by combining the distances between all prefixes of the first and second string.
+After flood filling the matrix, the edit distance between the input strings is the last value computed.

-If two strings are of equal length, the minimum edit distance is obtained by computing the **Hamming distance**, i.e. by counting the number of character positions where they differ.
+If two strings are of equal length, the minimum edit distance is obtained by computing the **Hamming distance**. i.e. the number of character positions where they differ.
 For equal-length strings, the Hamming distance also functions as upper bound on the Levenshtein distance.

 See also: